 I try to deep condition my hair at least once per month.
 Depending on the treatment, I leave it on for 15 minutes to 45 minutes under plastic wrap.
 I don’t usually use heat, instead I allow my body heat to help it process.
 Last summer I reviewed Mane Divas Sea Hearts...

 If you follow my on Instagram, you will see photos of the products use and the results I achieve.
 Some products are the ones I’m trialling others are my staples.
-If you didn’t already know, Sheabutter Cottage is one of my staple brands.
-Sheabutter Cottage is my one...
+Sheabutter Cottage is one of my staple brands.
+It's my one stop online shop for products that meet my...

 Last summer I had my third natural hair big cop.
 My mate Chelsea did the restyle, then in autumn I went to a barber.
 It was my first time ever at a barber shop.
 I felt a bit intimidated.
 It was like walking into a man cave, but my cut was wicked!
 I loved it!
 Several...